The Statewide Online Education Program gives all public school students in grades 9-12 the opportunity to take up to 4.0 credits of online courses.

 This course is designed to provide an enhanced experience with the artistic issues of Art 1 through traditional, two-dimensional art media, in particular drawing and painting.
 There is a continuing emphasis on studio production as the application of the elements and principles of art design and aesthetics.

-Course: Digital Graphics Intro
+Course: Digital Graphics Arts

 Code: 35020000009